 Cost-effectiveness: The economic argument

 Perhaps the most persuasive case for responsive design is economic efficiency.
 Rather than having to support dual mobile and desktop sites, responsive design needs only a single codebase, significantly cutting development costs and long-term maintenance overhead.
+With a single codebase, the amount of coding required is reduced compared to maintaining separate sites, streamlining the development process.
 One approach simplifies content management, too, as updates need to be done once only, not across multiple iterations of a site.

 The optimization and analytics advantages are also important.
 Companies can monitor user activity on all devices in a single system with a single responsive website, allowing for better identification of opportunities for optimization and better measurement of changes.
 This single approach to collecting and analyzing data yields more precise insights into user activity and more accurate business outcome attribution to design decisions.